 Jasmine Tea Bags

 This Jasmine-scented Green Tea is for those who don’t have time for Loose Leaf Tea.
 In this world, it appears that we simply don’t have the time.
-We have jobs to get to, kids to get to school, and a social life to attend to.
+It can be hard, after all, juggling life when there is so much going on.
+We have jobs to get to, children to take to school, and a social life to balance.